NorwegianSmokedSalmon/NorwegianSmokedSalmon.github.io/_pages/about.md

 # 📖 Educations
-- *2021.09 - 2025.06 (now)*, B.Eng. in Robotics Engineering at Zhejiang University with an honor degree at Chu Kochen Honor College.
+- *2021.09 - 2025.06*, B.Eng. in Robotics Engineering at Zhejiang University with an honor degree at Chu Kochen Honor College.
+- *2025.09 - 2028.06*, M.Sc. in Control Engineering at Zhejiang University.

 # 💬 Competitions
 - *2024.07*, the second place in the small size league at the Robocup international competition in Eindhoven, the Netherlands.